tommason14/mccg/python_tutorial.md

     return new_coords

 def print_coordinates(coordinates):

     print(str(len(coords)) + '\n\n')
-    # the length of list is an integer that
-    # needs converting to a string before
+    # the length of list is an integer that needs converting to a string before adding newlines
-    # the newlines can be added
     for coord in coordinates:
         print(coord)